-Gardeners can get started at any time, but the information and photos submitted in the application must be recent.
-We recommend gardeners submit photos and information when the habitat is in full bloom.
-Applications are due on July 31, 2021.
-Certifications will be awarded in August 2021.
+Gardeners can get started and apply at any time, but the information and photos submitted in the application must be from last 12 months.
+Applications are accepted on a rolling basis throughout the year and will be reviewed by the committee each August.

 How does it work?

 - Transform a yard, garden or outdoor space to meet the Growing Home certification criteria

 - A committee of botanical specialists review your application and photos in August

-- If approved, you are awarded a Growing Home certificate and given the option to purchase a yard sign for $15
+- If approved, you are awarded a Growing Home certificate (free) and given the option to purchase a yard sign for $30 (includes shipping)

 Important note: Review the detailed list of criteria and important notes listed in the Growing Home Guide before applying.